EloiStree/OpenMacroInput/README.md

   - This project is open source meaning that anybody can do they own version.
 I am not responsible of their illigale actions.
 - This code is in development and as I don't have the budjet or the skills for hacker protection.
 Don't expect hacker protection.
 You are on your own if someone hack my tool to kack your computer.

-**Why I am so thrustfulon the subject?**
+**Why I am so thrustfull on the subject?**
 My tool is very powerfull and useful.
 And I know it.
-But I aware that it is also *very very very dangerous* as it allows hacker that want to harm you to hack you very powerfully.
+But I aware that it is also **very very very dangerous** as it allows hacker that want to harm you to hack you very powerfully.

-And that said, good exploration of this tool :).
+On that said... good exploration of this tool :)

 ## Developer Warning